reggiebernardo/reggiebernardo.github.io/research.md

 Coding: Python, Mathematica, LaTeX

 ### Service to the Community
-Referee: Physical Review, Classical and Quantum Gravity, Physics of the Dark Universe, Chinese Journal of Physics, Scientific Reports, Proceedings of the Physics Society of the Philippines
+Referee: Physical Review Journals, Classical and Quantum Gravity, Physics of the Dark Universe, Astronomy and Computing, Chinese Journal of Physics, Scientific Reports, Proceedings of the Physics Society of the Philippines

 ### Outreach
 Career talk with the [PUP Physics Society (29 Sep.
 2022)](https://www.facebook.com/100064103430987/posts/461342072679237/) and the [UST Applied Physics Society (5 May 2023)](https://www.facebook.com/ustmathphysicsdept/posts/pfbid021YwscDi8Cr8UaPmA8rjYoXwghWHSJr1JyabCtdaRyndRkGBvNC5X9r83tD5zrfiel?locale=ms_MY) <br />